Sherah Ice Relationship Coach

 My Dream Realized

 In 2019, I reached a point in my career where I felt the urge to make a change.
-I had spent over a decade in the healthcare field, but something within me was calling me to transition into coaching.
+I had spent over a decade in the healthcare field, but something within me was calling me to transition into relational healing.
 I knew it was my true calling, but—like so many of us—I allowed financial fears, imposter syndrome, and self-doubt to steer me away from this dream toward a more “safe” career choice.

 Instead, I made the leap into the senior living industry as a sales director.
 Once again, I worked closely with families during an incredibly vulnerable time.
 I assisted parents in coming to terms with the help they never thought they would need, and supported adult children as they stepped into the role of caregiver.
 It was rewarding work, but I always knew I was meant to do more.